Bonnie-wy/final-project/README.md

 ## About

 Fitness Daily helps you track your workout activities.
-Simply sign in with your email and add your workout activities. [click here to site](https://fitness-first-five.vercel.app/)
+Simply sign in with your email and add your workout activities.
+[Click here to site](https://fitness-first-five.vercel.app/)

 Hope you like it!